quenchaman/antaeus/README.md

 * Solution: Do not retry this call, email or at least log the fact so that the appropriate department can resolve it.
 ---
 * Problem: How we handle failed calls with CurrencyMismatchException to the external API for charging an invoice?
 * Solution: Call external API to convert the amount of the Invoice to the currency of the customer.
-I would check the customer currency and invoice currency and send request to exchange the currencies in the invoice without actually persisting it on our end with the customer's currency.
+I would check the customer currency and invoice currency and send request to exchange the currencies.
-* Alternatives: Do the conversion ourselves ...not a good alternative..:)
 ---
 * Problem: How we handle failed calls with NetworkException to the external API for charging an invoice?
 * Solution: Retry 3 times...This may not be enough to finish our work on the invoices...See below.
 ---
 * Problem: What if the Payment service is not available?
 * Solution: We should really use a message queue between us and the payment service to make sure that we have some temporary storage for the invoice charge events if the service is not available.
+But we cannot tell the payment provider to poll a queue, probably they only have a REST API and get called by services like ours.
+We could retry the operation after some time.
 ---
 * Problem: How to make sure that REST endpoint to trigger the billing is omnipotent and we do not charge customer more than once?
 * Solution: After fetching the unpaid invoices we can mark them as 'sent for processing' in a transaction with the fetching itself.
 That way, the next transaction would find the DB in a state where the invoices are not 'pending'(not paid)